-Hiking can be enjoyed year round in Frederick County, but fall is one of the best times of year to experience the beautiful scenery.
+Hiking can be enjoyed year round in Frederick County.
 Trails vary from easy to moderate, and, in a few cases, slightly strenuous, for the more seasoned adventurer.
 Here are 10 opportunities to commune with nature, geology, history and culture.

 1. Catoctin Mountain Park